Richard Iwai: Managerial

 Iwai is a long-time coach of Yatel FC of the Port Vila Football League.
 In 2011, he received his OFC Certificate which qualified to coach any beach soccer team in any OFC member territory.
 That year, he was named manager of the Vanuatu national beach soccer team for the 2011 OFC Beach Soccer Championship.
 The following year, he was manager of the national under-23 team for 2012 OFC Men's Olympic Qualifying Tournament while also coaching Spirit 08 FC in the Port Vila League.
 Iwai was head coach of Amicale FC by 2013, leading the team to the semi-finals of the 2012–13 OFC Champions League.
 The club went on to be eliminated by Waitakere United.
 Iwai took over the national under-23 squad again for the 2015 Pacific Games which doubled as qualification for the 2016 Summer Olympics.
 In preparation for qualification Imai lead the team in the inaugural Friendship Cup, hosted in Vanuatu.
 The team went undefeated against Fiji, the Solomon Islands, and New Caledonia to win the tournament.
 By 2016, Iwai was head coach of Ifira Black Bird FC.
 That season, the club qualified for the Port Vila FA Top Four Super League.

 In September 2025, Iwai was named manager of Vanuatu's senior national team in preparation for the 2025 MSG Prime Minister's Cup.
 Iwai was selected following the performances of his club, Yatel FC over the previous two seasons.
 He would continue to serve as Yatel's coach in addition to his new role.
+Under Iwai, Vanuatu went on to defeat Papua New Guinea in the final to win the 2025 MSG Prime Minister's Cup.

+In December 2025, Iwai was named as part of head coach Lars Hopp's staff for Vanuatu United FC as the club prepared to participate in the inaugural season of the OFC Pro League.